Mosby's Respiratory Care Equipment - Elsevier eBook on VitalSource (Retail Access Card), 11th Edition

 Elsevier eBook on VitalSource - Access Card

-Master the equipment, devices, and techniques used in respiratory therapy!
+Help students learn to provide effective respiratory therapy using the newest equipment and technology!
 Mosby's Respiratory Care Equipment, 11th Edition provides a comprehensive guide to treating patients with cardiopulmonary dysfunction.
-Using a how-to approach, this text helps you learn to identify and select equipment, understand its operation, and apply your knowledge to clinical practice.
+Using a how-to approach, this text helps students learn to identify and select equipment, understand its operation, and apply their knowledge to clinical practice.
 It also discusses assessment, testing, protocols, and troubleshooting of the devices used in airway management.
-Written by noted educator J. M. Cairo and a team of expert contributors, this leading text provides the skills that will help you breathe easier as you prepare for NBRC examinations.
+The leading text on respiratory care equipment, this resource provides the competencies and skills that will help students prepare for success on NBRC examinations.

 - Unique!
 Clinical approach provides a "how to" approach to identifying equipment, understanding how it works, and applying the information in clinical practice.

 - Unique!
 Organization of ventilators by application area and manufacturer makes it easier to learn, review, and locate ventilator information.

 - Unique!
 Infection Control chapter reviews microbiology and infection control, a topic that RTs must understand to prevent healthcare-associated infections, and discusses infection control in mass casualty situations.

 - Unique!
 Clinical Scenario boxes address problems that may be encountered during actual use of equipment and raise clinically relevant questions, with suggested answers on the Evolve companion website.

 - Learning features include chapter outlines, learning objectives, key terms, chapter introductions, and bulleted key point summaries to identify and reinforce the most important material in each chapter.

 - Chapter review questions at the end of every chapter reinforce your comprehension, using NBRC-style multiple-choice or critical-thinking questions to match the types of questions covered on the NBRC exams.